epic-open-source/evaluation-instruments/src/evaluation_instruments/instruments/5cs_clinical_documentation/README.md

 Here's a closer look at the key components of this process:

+- **Data Extraction and Processing:** The system evaluates clinical progress notes extracted directly from NYU Langone's database.
+These notes are formatted into rich text format (RTF) before being sent to the LLM.
+It is crucial to understand that this extraction process does not preserve the original formatting from the Electronic Health Record (EHR).
+As a result, changes to spacing, symbols, and formatting—such as question marks (?) or vertical bars (|)—are common.
+This process was developed and validated exclusively using progress notes and has not been tested on other types of clinical notes, such as discharge summaries or consultation notes.

-- Prompt Engineering and Few-Shot Learning: NYU Langone's teams used extensive prompt engineering to create five distinct prompts, one for each of the 5Cs.
+- **Prompt Engineering:** NYU Langone's teams used extensive prompt engineering to create five distinct prompts, one for each of the 5Cs.
 To achieve a high degree of accuracy and generalizability, each prompt utilizes few-shot learning by including two examples: one positive and one negative.
-These examples, provided in rich text format (RTF) along with a chain-of-thought explanation, teach the LLM the desired classification pattern and reasoning.
+These examples, provided with a chain-of-thought explanation, teach the LLM the desired classification pattern and reasoning.

-- Classification and Output: The system evaluates each note against the full 5Cs rubric.
+- **Classification and Output:** The system evaluates each note against the full 5Cs rubric.
 The output for each category is a binary classification: 1 if the quality standard is met ("yes") and 0 if it is not met ("no").
 This structured data is then returned in JSON format, allowing for robust quality reporting and analysis.

-- AI-Powered Feedback: A significant advantage of this system is its ability to identify low-scoring notes and providers, and then generate specific, narrative feedback.
+- **AI-Powered Evaluation:** A significant advantage of this system is its ability to identify low-scoring notes and providers, and then generate specific, narrative feedback.
 This detailed, AI-powered feedback is something that was previously difficult to provide due to resource limitations.

-- Model and Compliance: The institution validated and utilized GPT-4 Turbo for its production model.
+- **Model and Compliance:** The institution validated and utilized GPT-4 Turbo for its production model.
 It's crucial to note that as of July 2025, GPT-4 Turbo has been deprecated by OpenAI.
 However, the system's underlying technology relies on a private instance of GPT, which has been configured to be HIPAA compliant.
 This ensures that patient data is handled securely and in accordance with privacy regulations, a fundamental requirement for any healthcare application.

+---

+**Expected Input and Outputs**

 The system takes a pandas DataFrame as input, where each row represents a clinical note with the note text and its corresponding ID.
 It then constructs system and user prompts to evaluate each note against the 5Cs rubric, returning the classifications in a JSON output.